Reduce Email Bounce Rate Email Deliverability 2026 List Hygiene Guide

 1. Use Double Opt-In

-Only add subscribers who confirm their email — eliminates typos and fake addresses from the start.
+Only add subscribers who confirm their email — eliminates typos and fake addresses before they enter your list.

 2. Validate at Signup

-Use real-time validation to catch invalid emails before they enter your list.
+Use BounceGuard's real-time API to reject invalid emails at the point of entry — before they ever touch your list.

 3. Clean Lists Regularly